retainful/site/content/docs/woocommerce/connecting-the-store-with-retainful-account.md

 #### Summary

-In this article, we saw:
+In this article, we saw how to:

-1. Benefits of connecting the store with Retainful
+1. Fetch keys from Retainful account
-2. How to connect to Retainful(For version 1.x and 2.x)
+2. Add the keys to the store and validate the keys